mblitherland/entropy-finder/README.md

   ... and so on.
 ```

 I find this fun to do.
 I'm not sure why.
+You'll notice that it stops after hitting 15 lines
+which is the default before it'll move on to the next file.
+Set to a very high value if you
+want to see them all.
+I can't think of a use case for that so I didn't include a way to
+skip the check.

-If we try it with a slightly lower value we can see some
+If we try it the same query with a slightly lower value we can see some
 other strings that come close to being suspiciously secret.

 ```bash